stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 deployment-backup          */40 * * * *            6m41s
 ```

-## Backup Instant
+## Trigger Instant Backup

-Now, we will take instant backup of the data volumes. for that, we will deploy a `BackupSession` object to trigger instant backup.
+Now, we will trigger an instant backup of Deployment's volumes that we have configured in the previous section.
+In order to do that, we have to create a `BackupSession` object pointing to the respective `BackupConfiguration` object.

 **Create BackupSession:**